 The first thing you notice about Chip in the original cartoon is his gold handle nose.
 Color the handle of the mug in with your yellow pen, and then copy the multicolor design on the bottom.
 The design is easy — alternate pink, purple, and blue triangles.
-Outline it all in black once you have the colors filled in.
+Outline the design in black.

-Tip: Make sure everything is dry before you start lining in black.
+Tip: Make sure everything is COMPLETELY dry before you start lining in black.

 Draw Chip’s eyes on each side of the handle, and then add his cute tilted mouth!

-There is nothing more magical than drinking out of your very own Chip mug while reading fairytales!
+There is nothing more magical than drinking out of your very own Chip mug while reading a fairy tale!
 It’s so much easier to imagine yourself in the story!

 Important Tips For Decorating Mugs With Sharpies

 When drawing on the mugs, you need to make sure to use OIL-BASED SHARPIE PENS.
-Regular sharpies will not stay on when washed.
-Oil based sharpie pens can be found at any craft store, or on amazon.
+Regular sharpies will not stay on your mug when washed.
+Oil-based sharpie pens can be found at any craft store, or on amazon.
 They are more like a paint pen.
 You will need to shake them a little before use, and then press on the tip gently to get the paint running.

-Tip: You can use rubbing alcohol to erase the oil-based Sharpie ink if you make a mistake.
+Tip: You can use rubbing alcohol to erase the oil-based Sharpie ink while it’s still wet if you make a mistake.